 About me and links

-From my bedroom window which was at the front of the house I could just see Piccadilly Line tube trains running over the bridge that crosses the busy North Circular Road as they journeyed between Arnos Grove and Bounds Green stations.
+From my bedroom window which was at the front of the house I could just see Piccadilly Line tube trains through distant trees running over the bridge that crosses the busy North Circular Road as they journeyed between Arnos Grove and Bounds Green stations.
 At night I would go to sleep hearing the trains compete with the ebbing traffic noise always wondering who was still traveling so late, to where and why?
 A lovely soothing yellowish light from the gas street lamp opposite shone through the gap in the curtains that I had focussed upon since being born in that same house.
 Although I couldn’t tell you the year I remember my horror when concrete electric street lamps were installed next to those familiar old late 1920s iron gas lamps that were disappearing fast changing the streetscene forever.

 Perhaps I was born to not like change and I took an instant dislike to the electric lamps even though they remained inactive for months and gaslight continued.
 Then, one night my room was much brighter than ever before.
 A peek out of the window saw both lamps working together.
 Eastern Electricity Board had finally got around to connecting them up.
 Mum, who was always against waste of any kind grumbled about both lights being on at once.
 This duplication seemed to last for months too.
 Her wishes were finally granted when one night the gas light shone no more and it’s lovely yellow light was replaced forever by a fierce orange one.
 Finally the gas lamps all disappeared with only a circle of new asphalt in the footpath to show that they ever existed.
 Oh how I’d love to have one or two in my garden now to remind me of ‘the good old days’....!
 Anyone remember Northmet House on Cannon Hill?